kailash-manasarovar/statement/docs/memes-triggers/memes.md

 }
 </script>

-- I believe these are symbols used by manipulators online to generate reliable triggers in a target.
+- This pages describes symbols used by online manipulators to generate reliable triggers in a target.
 - Some of these are fairly sinister.
-- And some of these memes are mine, because I figured out what they were up to and I played their game back at them by instead shining light not darkness.
+- And some of these memes are mine, because I figured out what they were up to and I played their game back at them by instead shining light into the darkness.

 ## Garbure